samuelcampione/zero_shot_learning_restaurant_data/README.md

 # Pan: *What's your vibe?*

 We bring to you a Vibe-based, Ambience-based restaurant recommender.
-Sick of sponsored ads, we decided to tackle the problem by taking advantage of computer vision and natural language proessing to extract the specific Vibe of a restaurant.
-Leveraging zero-shot learning with [OpenAI's CLIP model](https://openai.com/research/clip), we processed around 20,000 images (1 GB).
+Tired of navigating through biased ads and generic recommendations?
+We tackle this issue by harnessing the power of computer vision and natural language processing to pinpoint the unique vibe of each restaurant.
+Utilizing [OpenAI's CLIP model](https://openai.com/research/clip), we've processed 20,000 images (1GB) to deliver authentic, user-centered dining suggestions.

 # So, what are our Vibes?
 Informed by customer interviews, we created specific Vibe categories to meet the consumer's needs for the perfect dining experience.